ga-wdi-curriculum/js-debugging/readme.md

 ### Stack traces

-If you haven't already, **clone down this lesson plan's repo.** Then, open `stacktrace.html` in Chrome and open the Chrome console.
-You should see an error.
+If you haven't already, **clone down this lesson plan's repo.** Then, open `stacktrace.html` in Chrome and open the Chrome console. **Refresh the page.** You should see two different lines starting with "User", followed by an error.

 ![Error](script_errors.jpg)